 The demand for User Experience (UX) designers has never been greater than it is right now.
 According to industry resources, the need for UX professionals has risen dramatically in major cities across the U.S. And, with record-breaking demand continuing to outstrip the talent supply, and companies in tight competition for potential employees with the right skills and experience, UX salaries have risen as well.

-The BOSS Group Salary Guide for creative, marketing and digital positions now puts the median salary for UX designers at more than $96,000 a year.
+2021 Creative, Marketing And Digital Salary Guide now puts the median salary for UX designers at more than $94,000 a year.
 So if you are thinking about making a career move into the UX space, or you're a recent graduate hoping to land a design job, now is the time to get in gear!

 Land your UX Designer dream job.

 Remember, though, that employers aren't the only ones facing competition.
 It's also a competitive market where talent is concerned.
 This means that job hunters need to know the do's and don'ts when it comes to your personal portfolio!

 Your portfolio should showcase way more than just beautifully designed, final products.
 Explain your thinking in the form of case studies.
 Hiring managers want to see context and the step-by-step measures that were taken to solve the user's problem.
 Your portfolio should tell a story about the challenge at hand and how it was resolved.